 The date of the transfers;

-The name, address and telephone number of an agent or party authorized to receive notice of the right to rescind and resolve issues concerning the member’s payments on the loan;
+The name, address, and telephone number of an agent or party authorized to receive notice of the right to rescind and resolve issues concerning the member’s payments on the loan;

 Where transfer of ownership of the loan to the Credit Union is or may be recorded in public records (or has not);

-Partial payment policy, indicating how the Credit Union will treat periodic payments that are less than the full amount due and a statement that if the loan is sold a new lender may have a different policy (Section 8.C.).
+Partial payment policy, indicating how the Credit Union will treat periodic payments that are less than the full amount due, and a statement that if the loan is sold, a new lender may have a different policy (Section 8.C.).

 Pending Loss Mitigation.
-If the Credit Union acquires servicing of a mortgage loan for which a loss mitigation application is pending as of the transfer date, generally the Credit Union will comply with the requirements for that loss mitigation application within the timeframes that were applicable to the transferor servicer based on the date the transferor servicer received the loss mitigation application.
+If the Credit Union acquires servicing of a mortgage loan for which a loss mitigation application is pending as of the transfer date, generally, the Credit Union will comply with the requirements for that loss mitigation application within the timeframes that were applicable to the transferor servicer based on the date the transferor servicer received the loss mitigation application.

 PERIODIC BILLING STATEMENTS.

 Covered Mortgage Accounts and Exemptions.
-The Credit Union will provide periodic statements to members with closed end consumer credit transactions that the Credit Union services under the Mortgage Servicing Rule; with the exception of:
+The Credit Union will provide periodic statements to members with closed-end consumer credit transactions that the Credit Union services under the Mortgage Servicing Rule, with the exception of:

 Open-end lines of credit and home-equity lines of credit;